fix8developer/deploy-flask-postgresql-ubuntu-aws-ec2/README.md

     sudo systemctl reload apache2
     ```

-### Step 20: If app was cloned from (**[https://github.com/FixEight/udacity-build-an-item-catalog-application](https://github.com/FixEight/udacity-build-an-item-catalog-application)**) then all the following modification are required
+### Step 20: If the application was cloned from [(build-an-item-catalog-application)](https://github.com/fix8developer/udacity-buid-an-item-catalog-application.git), the following modifications are required

 ---